-CDF ships with a built-it data transformation tool, CDF Transformations, and provides integrations to multiple other data transformation technologies.
+Cognite Data Fusion (CDF) ships with a built-in data transformation tool, CDF Transformations, and provides integrations to many other data transformation technologies.
 Which tool to use depends on your transformation requirements and your technology preferences.

 - Re-shape the data to fit a target data model.
-For example, read a data object from Raw and shape it into an event.
+For example, read a data object from the CDF staging area (RAW) and shape it into an event.

 - Enrich the data with more information.
-For example, by adding data from other sources or running an feature generation algorithm over it.
+For example, add data from other sources or run a feature generation algorithm.

 - Contextualize the data by trying to match it or compare it with other data objects in your collection.

 - Analyze the quality of the data.
-For example by checking if all the required information is present in the data object.
+For example, to check if all the required information is present in the data object.